Fowler Avenue Connection

 Very much needed

-by John , almost 3 years ago
+by John , about 4 years ago

 This project is very much needed!
 It would divert thru traffic away from residential streets such as Meagher and Yellowstone.
 Bozeman isn't getting smaller, people and traffic will continue to increase.